On the chaotic character of the stochastic heat equation, before the onset of intermitttency: Introduction and main results

-\begin{remark} Thanks to \eqref{intro:mild}, and since Walsh stochastic integrals have zero mean, it follows that $\E u_t(x)=(p_t*u_0)(x)$.
-In particular, $\E u_t(x)\le \sup_{x \in \R} u_0(x)$ is uniformly bounded.
+almost surely. \begin{remark} Thanks to (\ref{intromild}), and since Walsh stochastic integrals have zero mean, it follows that $\E u_t(x)=(p_t*u_0)(x)$.
+In particular, $\E u_t(x)\le\sup_{x \in\R} u_0(x)$ is uniformly bounded.
 Since $u_t(x)$ is nonnegative, it follows from Fatou's lemma that $\liminf_{|x|\to\infty} u_t(x)<\infty$ a.s.
-Thus, the behavior described by Theorem \ref{th:main} is one about the highly-oscillatory nature of $x\mapsto u_t(x)$, valid for every fixed time $t>0$.
-We will say a little more about this topic in Appendix \ref{sec:as:interm} below. \end{remark}

-\begin{remark} We pay some attention to the powers of the viscosity parameter $\kappa$ in Theorems \ref{th:bounded:sigma} and \ref{th:PAM}.
-Those powers suggest that at least two distinct universality classes can be associated to \eqref{eq:main}: (i) When $\sigma$ is bounded uniformly away from zero and infinity, the solution behaves as random walk in weakly-interacting random environment; and (ii) When $\sigma(x)=cx$ for some $c>0$, then the solution behaves as objects that arise in some random matrix models. \end{remark}
+Thus, the behavior described by Theorem~\ref{thmain} is\vadjust{\goodbreak} one about the highly-oscillatory nature of $x\mapsto u_t(x)$, valid for every fixed time $t>0$.
+We will say a little more about this topic in Appendix~\ref{secasinterm} below. \end{remark} \begin{remark} We pay some attention to the powers of the viscosity parameter $\varkappa$ in Theorems~\ref{thboundedsigma} and~\ref{thPAM}.
+Those powers suggest that at least two distinct universality classes can be associated to (\ref{eqmain}): (i) when $\sigma$ is bounded uniformly away from zero and infinity, the solution behaves as random walk in weakly-interacting random environment; and (ii) when $\sigma(x)=cx$ for some $c>0$, then the solution behaves as objects that arise in some random matrix models. \end{remark} \begin{remark} In~\cite{KPZ}, (2), Kardar, Parisi and Zhang consider the solution $u$ to (\ref{eqmain}) and apply formally the Hopf--Cole transformation $u_t(x):=\exp(\lambda h_t(x))$ to deduce that $\mathbf{h}:=\{h_t(x)\}_{t\ge0,x\in\R}$ satisfies the following ``SPDE'': for $t>0$ and $x\in\R$,